-Finding out whether your device drivers are out of date isn’t that simple – and neither is getting the updates.
+Finding out whether your device drivers are out of date isn’t simple, and neither is getting the updates.

 Become a Patron of Ask Leo! and go ad-free!

-A quickie refresher: Windows is designed to work with all sorts of hardware — even hardware that might not exist yet.
+A quickie refresher: Windows is designed to work with all sorts of hardware — even hardware that might not yet exist.

-The way Windows manages to do this is that programs are written to use a fairly generic, albeit complex, interface.
-When you set up the machine, or install new hardware, software translates those generic instructions into whatever the actual hardware on the machine requires.
+Windows manages to do this by writing programs to use a fairly generic, albeit complex, interface.
+When you set up the machine or install new hardware, software is installed to translate those generic instructions into whatever the hardware on the machine requires.

 That low-level software that directly controls your hardware device is called a device driver, or just “driver” for short1.

-For example, your video card has software that knows how to translate generic Windows instructions to “draw a pixel here”, or “change the resolution to this” into the specific instructions required by the specific video card in your computer.
-Different video card, different driver, but Windows and Windows programs still do the same things the same generic way.
+For example, your video card’s driver knows how to translate generic Windows instructions to “draw a pixel here”, or “change the resolution to this” into the specific instructions required by the specific video card in your computer.
+Different video card, different driver, but Windows programs still do the same things in the same generic way.

-- Specific to the hardware they’re designed for.
+- Drivers are specific to the hardware for which they’re designed.

-- Like any software, they can have bugs, security vulnerabilities, and the like.
+- Drivers, like any software, can have bugs and security vulnerabilities.

-That means every so often they need updates.
+That means that every so often, they need updates.

-The real question is more like “how do I know if there’s a more up-to-date version of the device drivers that are installed on my machine?”
+The real question is “How do I know if there’s a more up-to-date version of the device drivers installed on my machine?”

-If the drivers were installed with Windows itself, then there’s a good chance that your answer is very, very simple: Windows Update will tell you, and very likely handle the update for you.
+If the drivers were installed with Windows itself, your answer is very simple: Windows Update will handle any updates for you.
+That’s all most people need to do.

 If your drivers were not installed as part of Windows — and it can be hard to tell — things get more complicated.

 I find most to be the classic “we’ll tell you what’s wrong for free, but if you want us to fix it, it’ll cost you money” model.
-Not that there’s anything inherently wrong with that; but I often see it in many areas besides driver updates, and to be honest, some of them are scams, or close to it.
-So, for better or worse, I avoid the entire class of scanning tools that fall into that model.
+There’s not really anything inherently wrong with that approach, but it certainly rubs me the wrong way.
+Some are scams, or close to it.

-And when it comes to drivers, as I’ll describe in a moment, the resulting lack of information (is a driver out of date?) doesn’t really bother me that much.
+When it comes to drivers, not knowing if a driver is out of date doesn’t really bother me much.

-Aside from relying on Windows Update, I actively look for driver updates only when I’m trying to track down a problem (or hear of a problem) with a specific driver or device.
+I look for driver updates only when I’m trying to track down a problem with a specific driver or device.

 In other words, if things are working, I leave well enough alone.

-I realize that’s at odds with the “keep your system updated for safety” mantra which I and others seem to harp on.
-My thinking is simply this:
+I realize this is at odds with “keep your system as up to date as possible” which I and others harp on.
+My rationale is this:

 - The majority of drivers are already handled by Windows Update.
 While newer drivers are often available directly from hardware manufacturers, issues dealing with security — the only thing I care about, if I’m not having other problems — are more than likely pushed through the Windows Update pipeline.

-- Drivers not handled by Windows Update are diverse enough that targeting any one of them for a potential security vulnerability just isn’t worth most hackers’ time.
-Effort spent creating malware for a specific video driver, for example, targets only those people with that driver, and then only if that driver is not updated by Windows Update.
+- Drivers not handled by Windows Update are so diverse that targeting any one of them for a potential security vulnerability just isn’t worth the hackers’ time.
+Effort spent creating malware for a specific video driver, for example, targets only those people with that driver, and then only if the driver is not updated by Windows Update.

-As you might guess, I don’t recommend paying driver download utilities to do the work for you.
+As I said, I don’t recommend paying driver download utilities to do the work for you.
 Some may be legitimate and work, but in my opinion, it’s too risky for a couple of reasons:

 - They may not be legitimate or work.

-- You don’t know where they get their drivers, or indeed, if the drivers they provide are even up to date.
+- You don’t know where they get their drivers, or if the drivers they provide are actually up to date.

 If you’re going to go somewhere other than Windows Update for drivers, I can only recommend one destination: the hardware manufacturer.

-And yes, if the computer manufacturer doesn’t help with either direct downloads or point to the right component manufacturer, then this gets old very fast… which is another reason I only recommend doing it if you’re actually chasing down a problem you’re having with a specific piece of hardware.
+If the computer manufacturer doesn’t help with either direct downloads or pointing to the right component manufacturer, then this gets old very fast, which is another reason I only recommend doing it if you’re actually chasing down a problem you’re having with a specific piece of hardware.